WATCH VIDEO | Cambria County coroner identifies Westmont fire victim as 22-year-old college nursing student

 He was found on the first floor between the couch and the wall.

-Five family members were rescued and taken to Conemaugh Memorial Medical Center on Franklin Street.
+Five family members were rescued and taken to Conemaugh Memorial Medical Center in Johnstown.

 The 41-year-old mother is in stable condition.
-The 37-year-old father was released from the hospital.
-Their two daughters, ages 18 and 14, remain in the hospital, one in critical condition and the other in stable condition.
-A 5-year-old boy was also released.
+The 37-year-old father and 5-year-old son were released from the hospital Wednesday.
+Their two daughters, ages 18 and 14, remain in the hospital Thursday, one in critical condition and the other in stable condition.

+“Firefighters and first responders did one hell of a job rescuing five individuals and a German shepherd,” Lees said.

 The fire broke out at 2:05 a.m.
 Wednesday in a two-story house in the 200 block of Fayette Street.